 The chemical basis for the effect of pH on the oxygen affinity of haemoglobin lies in the amino termini and side chains of two histidine molecules, histidine 146 on the β-subunit and histidine 122 on the α-subunit.

+In summary, the effect of low pH (and high PaCO2) is to decrease the affinity of haemoglobin for oxygen.
 Most of the time, lecturers will at this stage produce a slide demonstrating the changes in the dissociation curve which occur with "normal" acid-base derangement, in the range of 7.6-7.2.
 This is sensible, because most people never see a pH outside of this range.
 However, in the ICU, all sorts of bizarre acid-base disturbances crop up.

 Thankfully, Dash and Bassingthwaite have published an excellent article in 2010, presenting a set of oxygen-haemoglobin dissociation curves plotted using a mathematical model which they have developed.
 Their original diagrams can be found here.
 They have created a Java applet which runs this model, available from www.physiome.org.
 With the aid of this software, a crazy person can explore hypothetical dissociation curves for a vast range of completely unsurvivable pH values.

 Yes, you will never see a patient with a pH of 6.0.
 But if you did, their p50 would be around 67mmHg.
 By comparison, changes in PaCO2 (within a sensible, survivable range) produce relatively minor changes in oxygen-haemoglobin binding.
 The combined influence of CO2 and CO2-associated changes in pH on the shape of the oxygen-haemoglobin dissociation curve can be seen in the original 1904 paper by Bohr Hasselbalch and Krogh: